petermc87/Sports-GOATS/README.md

 # Sport GOAT's 🐐
 A CRUD based application, Sport GOATS is a place where you can post your favorite sports personality and detail why you think they are the GOAT.
-This is a fun place to display your GOAT to other users and have your say on what other users have posted!S
+This is a fun place to display your GOAT to other users and have your say on what other users have posted!

 ## Getting Started
 Follow the live link to the page

-## *Live Link*
+*Live Link Here*

+The main landing page will have the hamburger menu for you to select signup or login.

 To begin posting, create an account and login in.
 You will be redirected to the home page where you will have the option to view previous posts, comments and likes/dislikes.
 Additionally, you will be able to create your own.